jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 <th scope="col" style="background-color: #D6EEEE">24h x Max.
 Physical</th>/n<td>47,176</td> <td>1,966</td><td>-</td><td>-</td><td>24</td></tr>
 </table>

-For reference, the above table includes the maximum physical output of Nevada's solar utility installations.
-If solar were capable of generating power at this level 24 hours a day, Nevada's installations could physically produce 47,000 MWh in a 24-hour period.
-Against this benchmark, Nevada's ideal
-(pre-weather) solar generation is 48% of the physical capacity of the panels (i.e., 11.5 hours of maximum physical output per day).
+Note the last row: if solar were capable of generating power at the maximum physical output level at this level 24 hours a day, Nevada's installations could physically produce 47,000 MWh in a 24-hour period.
+Against this benchmark, Nevada's ideal (pre-weather) solar generation is 48% of the physical capacity of the panels (i.e., 11.5 hours of maximum physical output per day).
 In December that falls to 25% (5.9 hours of maximum physical output per day).

-While it is impossible for an earth-based solar installation to achieve these levels, this can still be useful benchmark because we can measure all other outputs against this quantity.
-Even before taking into account weather, it may be that some geographies are better at taking a fixed capital input (a solar panel) and converting it into electricity due to day lengths, angles of the sun and permanent obstructions like mountains or nearby forests.
+While it is impossible for any Earth-based system to get anywhere near 100% of maximum phsyical output, this can still be useful benchmark because we can measure all other outputs against this quantity.
+Even before taking into account weather, some geographies may be better at taking a fixed capital input
+(a solar panel) and converting it into electricity due to latitude, angles of the sun and permanent obstructions like mountains or nearby forests.
+Some generators may also be better in managing their solar generation assets as an operational and engineering matter (for example, ensuring solar panels adjust to follow the sun), and using this benchmark can help suss this out.

 ## Putting it All Together

-We are finally equipped to paint a full year picture of the ebbs and flows of solar generation in Nevada: starting with a top line (unrealizable) benchmark of the full capacity of the plants, we will see how much of that benchmark is produced and when, taking into account (1) daily cycles, (2) seasonal cycles and (3) weather, to reach actual production.
+Now we can paint a full-year picture of the ebbs and flows of solar generation in Nevada.
+Starting with the top-line (unrealizable) maximum physical output benchmark, we will see how much of that benchmark is produced and when, taking into account (1) daily cycles, (2) seasonal cycles and (3) weather, to reach actual production.

 ![Monthly Capacity Curve](/assets/images/post4_NVPower_monthly.png)

-Compared to the full-blast summer output of the Nevada solar installations of 1,966 MWh per hour, we see that full capacity throughout the year runs between 5.9 hour outputs in the winter and 11.5 in the summer, with an average throughout the year of 9.38 hour-equivalents of full-blast production per day.
-Actual production every month in 2022 was between 10% and 30% lower than full capacity, depending on the month.
-It ranged between the equivalent of 4.2 hours in January to 10.4 hours in May, and averaged the equivalent of 7.66 hours per day throughout the year (18% lower than capacity).
+Compared to the full-blast maximum physical output of the Nevada solar installations of 1,983 MWh per hour, we see that ideal solar generation throughout the year  runs between 5.9 hour outputs in the winter and 11.4 in the summer.
+The full-year average is 9.3 hours of maximum physical output per day.  **Actual** generation in 2022 was between 10% and 30% lower than full capacity, depending on the month.
+It ranged between 4.2 hours worth of maximum physical output in December to 10.3 hours in May.
+The full-year average was 7.6 hours worth of maximum output per day (18% lower than ideal capacity).

-The months where the weather slippage was the greatest are not intuitively surprising to me given my experience of Nevada weather -- there can be cloud cover and sometimes precipitation in the coldest part of the winter, and there is the summer monsoon season in July/August with frequent rain as well.
+The months where the weather slippage was the greatest are not surprising to me given my experience of Nevada weather -- there can be cloud cover and sometimes precipitation in the coldest part of the winter, and there is the summer monsoon season in July/August with frequent rain as well.